Munich Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Your passport must be valid for at least 3 months beyond your planned departure date from the Schengen Area and have been issued within the last 10 years.
-The 90-day limit is strictly enforced across the entire Schengen zone.
+Passport must be valid at least three months beyond intended departure from Schengen and issued within the past ten years.

 Arrival Process